DersonJean/DersonJean/README.md

 💻 Driven by a deep interest in technology, I am pursuing a degree in Computer Science at the Federal University of Fronteira Sul (UFFS) to explore the expansive fields of programming, algorithms, and information systems.

-🎓 I am dedicated to continuously improving my skills in programming languages such as HTML, CSS, Python, and C, while keeping up with the latest trends and advancements in the tech industry.
+🎓 I am dedicated to continuously improving my skills in programming languages such as HTML, CSS, Javascript, Python, and C, while keeping up with the latest trends and advancements in the tech industry.

 🌟 My goal is to create innovative solutions and contribute to projects that have a positive impact on the community.